 Changing the look and feel of software that is used by tens of thousands of people worldwide almost daily is a big step – especially when what you are aiming for is a fundamental re-think of the way super users navigate around the system.

-Yet, that’s what our development team decided had to happen.
+Yet, that’s what our development team decided had to happen to make us stand out amongst HR systems.
 We caught up with our dev team to explore the recent changes and to better understand the needs these updates were meeting.

 Why make the decision to completely re-think the navigation?